 - 1. Payment is mandatory as to all tuition charges and fees as applicable. - 2.
-Residency fees for the Hybrid JD Program cannot be waived. - 3.
 In general, all tuition and fees are payable at the start of the semester to which they apply.
 Tuition and fee charges are posted to the student's account on the Friday of the first week of the semester and must be paid in full at that time, unless an approved payment plan is in place.